btxdevs/vn-translate/README.md

 *   If it fails during dependency installation:
     *   Check your internet connection.
     *   Look for specific error messages.
 You might be missing C++ Build Tools or have CUDA/cuDNN compatibility issues if installing GPU versions.
-    *   Consider deleting the `venv` folder and running the script again after addressing the underlying issue.
+    *   Consider deleting the `.venv` folder and running the script again after addressing the underlying issue.

 ### Manual Installation